The Hold Steady: 2010–2012: Nicolay's departure, Heaven Is Whenever and the addition of Selvidge

-Hiatus (2012–2013)
+2013–2015: Teeth Dreams

-The band recorded a track for the Game of Thrones episode "Walk of Punishment", entitled "The Bear and the Maiden Fair", and released it, alongside a new track, "Criminal Fingers", for Record Store Day 2013.
-Regarding the release, guitarist Tad Kubler stated, "Steve [Selvidge] – our guitar player wasn’t in the band when we did the last record so we haven’t formally released anything that he’s played on – other than an iTunes session or something like that.
+The band recorded a track for the Game of Thrones episode "Walk of Punishment", titled "The Bear and the Maiden Fair", and released it, alongside a new track, "Criminal Fingers", for Record Store Day 2013.
+Of the release, guitarist Tad Kubler said, "Steve [Selvidge]—our guitar player wasn’t in the band when we did the last record so we haven’t formally released anything that he’s played on, other than an iTunes session or something like that.
 Having been away for a few years, we thought this would be a great opportunity to reintroduce the newest version of the band."

-Teeth Dreams (2014–2015)

-On January 8, 2014, The Hold Steady announced the release of their sixth LP entitled Teeth Dreams.
-The album was released on March 25 via Washington Square, a new imprint of record label Razor & Tie.
-In addition, the band announced the release of a covers EP entitled RAGS, whose proceeds go towards the K + L Guardian Foundation to benefit the children of deceased super fan Mike "Jersey Mike" Van Jura.
+On January 8, 2014, The Hold Steady announced the release of their sixth LP, Teeth Dreams.
+It was released on March 25 via Washington Square, a new imprint of record label Razor & Tie.
+In addition, the band announced the release of a covers EP, RAGS, whose proceeds go to the K + L Guardian Foundation to benefit the children of deceased super fan Mike "Jersey Mike" Van Jura.

-Nicolay's return, concert residencies, and Thrashing Thru the Passion (2016–2019)
+2016–2019: Nicolay's return, concert residencies, and Thrashing Thru the Passion

 In 2016, Nicolay rejoined the band, expanding its lineup to a six-piece.
 The band soon began performing three-night residencies in specific cities, as opposed to embarking on full tours.
 In 2016, they performed residencies in Chicago and Brooklyn, and returned to both the following year for the named events, Chicago Seemed Wired Last Night and Massive Nights, before performing over three nights in London for Boys & Girls in London in 2018.

 In late 2017, to coincide with the band's 2017 Massive Nights residency, the band released two new songs, "Entitlement Crew" and "Snake in the Shower", with two further tracks, "Eureka" and "Esther", from the same recording sessions accompanying Boys & Girls in London.
 The recordings were the first to feature the full six-person Hold Steady line-up and were produced by Josh Kaufman, who had worked with Craig Finn on his solo material.
 The band continued to record and release Kaufman-produced singles with throughout 2018 and 2019, with each release coinciding with a concert residency.

-On June 18, 2019, the band announced their seventh album, Thrashing Thru the Passion, which would collect several of the previously released singles alongside new Kaufman-produced recordings.
+On June 18, 2019, the band announced their seventh album, Thrashing Thru the Passion, which collected several of the previously released singles alongside new Kaufman-produced recordings.
 The album was released on August 16, 2019, via Frenchkiss Records.